AlexeyLunyakov/SAFE-MACS/README.md

 <h4 align="start"><a>FrontEnd & BackEnd</a></h4>

 **Gradio** was chosen as the main application development stack, as it provides the solution with:
+- Easy scaling of the system for growing data volumes;
 - Cross-platform, easy deployment right out of the box;
-- Variability of analysis of the obtained data due to integration with pandas, numpy and others;
-- Easy scaling of the system for growing data volumes;
 - Quick replacement of deep learning models if necessary;
+- Variability of data analysis with pandas, numpy and others;

 [![Gradio Badge](https://img.shields.io/badge/Gradio-F97316?logo=gradio&logoColor=fff&style=flat-square)](https://www.gradio.app)